top of page

 Jacob Wright economics education inequality spatial sorting neighborhoods

-Across all education levels, policymakers use re-sorting of students in attempt to diversify the socioeconomic status of student bodies.
-We study how education re-sorting policies interact, using a heterogeneous agent overlapping generations model featuring multiple periods of child and adult development.
+Across all education levels, policymakers are using the re-sorting of students to diversify the socioeconomic composition of student bodies.
+We study how these integration policies interact, using a heterogeneous agent overlapping generations model featuring multiple periods of human capital development.
 Households sort into public schools through housing location, and into college via a competitive admissions process.
 Quality of schools and colleges are endogenous through peer effects.
-At the public school level, we simulate a re-sorting policy that randomly shifts students across schools.
+Key parameters linking college admissions to parent-child investments are identified using causal moments from the data.
+At the public school level, we simulate an integration policy that randomly shifts students across schools.
 For college, we consider an income-based affirmative action policy.
-Public school re-sorting weakens the link between residential location and school quality, increasing intergenerational mobility by 2.5%.
-On the other hand, a college affirmative action policy decreases intergenerational mobility by 0.7%: when the high-quality college reserves seats for low-income students, it makes college more competitive, and as a result the link between house prices and public school quality strengthens.
-In fact, we find that a re-sorting policy that combines public school re-sorting and college affirmative action leads to minimal changes in opportunity.
+Public school integration weakens the link between residential location and school quality, increasing intergenerational mobility by 2.5%.
+On the other hand, the college policy decreases intergenerational mobility by 0.7%: when the high-quality college reserves seats for low-income students, it makes college more competitive, which increases sorting at the public school level.
+In fact, an integration policy that combines public school re-sorting and college affirmative action leads to minimal changes in upwards mobility.

 Jacob Wright economics decline in teen employment